STRONG HEARTS | NATIVE HELP-LINE | NEED TO TALK? CALL 1-844-7NATIVE | click to escape

 OVERVIEW

 Restoring Ancestral Winds is dedicated to honoring the survivors of the Boarding School Era and their descendants.
-We understand as a Tribal organization that so many of the violences we experience within our homes have roots in the traumas our people experienced through an ongoing history of forceful and violent assimilation.
+We understand as a Tribal organization that so many of the acts of violence we experience within our homes have roots in the traumas our people experienced through an ongoing history of forceful and violent assimilation.
 Domestic Violence is not traditional.
 Restoring Ancestral Winds seeks to honor all relatives and their right to safety and healing within the home.

 Domestic Violence, as Defined by NIWRC